manasthakur/learn-vim/modules/module4.md

-##Learn Vim - Module 4: Coderz
+## Learn Vim - Module 4: Coderz

 _Under construction.
-Will be live tentatively on December 25th, 2016.
-Follow me on [twitter](https://twitter.com/manasthakur17) for updates.._
+Will be live tentatively on December 18th, 2016._

+Topics to be covered:

+* Indentation
+* Matching
+* Folding
+* Navigating code using ctags and cscope
+* Simple mappings
+* The _leader_ key
+* Abbreviations
+* Make
+* Quickfix window
+* Search across files using grep/vimgrep
+* Completion
+* Vimdiff